franklyniyala/aws-cli-cloud-project/README.md

 Documented the results with screenshots
 Documented the project using Git and nano text editor Updated the project on Github from the CLI

+# Screenshots
+The screenshots for the projects outcomes are attached in the folder